-I am an associate professor (jun-kyoju) in the Faculty of Environment and Information Studies at Keio University's Shonan Fujisawa Campus.
+I am a professor (kyoju) in the Faculty of Environment and Information Studies at Keio University's Shonan Fujisawa Campus.
 I am a member of the Internet Research Laboratory, headed by Professor Jun Murai.
 I also teach in the Cyberinformatics (CI) program of the Graduate School of Media and Governance.

 I am deeply involved in the creation of GIGA, our new undergraduate Global Information and Communication Technology and Governance Academic Program.
 See the cool videos here, as well as the interviews with various faculty members.
 Our people do amazing, socially relevant work, as well as leading-edge research.